zelmon64/skill-finished-booting/README.md

 Skill to determine when Mycroft AI has finished booting up.

 ## About
-With this skill Mycroft will say when the boot up period has finished and is ready to receive commands.
+With this skill Mycroft will say "finished booting" or play a startup sound when the boot up period has finished and is ready to receive commands.

 ## Examples